sarth-diskalkar/CSE7850-Machine-Learning-in-Computational-Biology/README.md

    git clone https://github.com/sarth-diskalkar/CSE7850-Machine-Learning-in-Computational-Biology.git

 Feel free to copy this updated README and modify it as necessary for your repository.
 Let me know if any adjustments should be made.
-Thanks!
+Feel free to check out my other repos as well!